exasol/sql-statement-builder/doc/user_guide/statements/merge.md

 `Merge` supports a combination of `INSERT`, `UPDATE` and `DELETE` where source data is merged into a destination table.
 The merge strategy is configurable and depends on whether or not a row in source and destination are considered a match.
 Of course the criteria for that match is configurable too.

+Note that while the individual merge strategies are optional parts of the `MERGE` statement, you need to pick *at least one* to get a valid statement.

 ## Creating `MERGE` Commands

-You can create a minimalistic `MERGE` like this:
+You can create a basic `MERGE` like this:

 ```java
 final Merge merge = StatementFactory.getInstance()